Antiklos/network-gatekeeper/README.md

 6. It's also assumed that the interface for hosts upstream of the server will be wlan0.
 If that's not right for you, change it at line 17 of network_ipv4.c and recompile.
 7. Change the ACCOUNT_ID in net.conf on both client and server to the public bitcoin address that you would like to use to receive payment.
 8. Change the PAYMENT_INTERFACE in net.conf on both client and server to 2
+9. Set your electrum wallet password to "password"
-9. Run on server: sudo ./ngp start (add the flag -v if you want to see log messages printed to the command line)
+10. Run on server: sudo ./ngp start (add the flag -v if you want to see log messages printed to the command line)
-10. Run on client: sudo ./ngp start (add the flag -v if you want to see log messages printed to the command line)
+11. Run on client: sudo ./ngp start (add the flag -v if you want to see log messages printed to the command line)
-11. On the client, ping something or do something that will try to route data across your server.
+12. On the client, ping something or do something that will try to route data across your server.
 Notice that if you pinged something requiring a DNS request, it will take a few seconds to return, because the first message was actually blocked by the server before the grace period could be implemented.
-12. When you're finished, run on client: sudo ./ngp stop
+13. When you're finished, run on client: sudo ./ngp stop
-13. Run on server: sudo ./ngp stop
+14. Run on server: sudo ./ngp stop